grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # Head and OOOHead, even if it's not a concurrent (query-sharding) call.
   # CLI flag: -blocks-storage.tsdb.head-postings-for-matchers-cache-force
   [head_postings_for_matchers_cache_force: <boolean> | default = false]

+  # (experimental) How long to cache postings for matchers in each compacted
+  # block queried from the ingester.
+0 disables the cache and just deduplicates
+  # the in-flight calls.
+  # CLI flag: -blocks-storage.tsdb.block-postings-for-matchers-cache-ttl
+  [block_postings_for_matchers_cache_ttl: <duration> | default = 10s]

+  # (experimental) Maximum number of entries in the cache for postings for
+  # matchers in each compacted block when TTL is greater than 0.
+  # CLI flag: -blocks-storage.tsdb.block-postings-for-matchers-cache-size
+  [block_postings_for_matchers_cache_size: <int> | default = 100]

+  # (experimental) Force the cache to be used for postings for matchers in
+  # compacted blocks, even if it's not a concurrent (query-sharding) call.
+  # CLI flag: -blocks-storage.tsdb.block-postings-for-matchers-cache-force
+  [block_postings_for_matchers_cache_force: <boolean> | default = false]
 ```

 ### compactor